Photonic quantum metrology with variational quantum optical non-linearities: Noiseless results

-Once the convergence of our results is guaranteed, we study whether optimal probe states and optimal measurements can be obtained with our protocol.
-Our results are shown in Fig.~\ref{fig:noiseless}.
-In panel (a) we plot the estimation error $(\Delta\varphi)^2$ as a function of the mean number of photons $N$ in the VQA protocol for a circuit depth $d=5$~\footnote{In Figs.~\ref{fig:noiseless}-\ref{fig:noise} we employ a circuit depth $d=5$ larger than the number of layers $d=2$ necessary to attain convergence because we found a slight improvement with respect to the latter case.
-Results for $d=2$ can be found in the SM~\cite{Supplementary}. }.
-The values of $\mathcal{F}^{-1}_{\rm Q}$ obtained with both ansätze are smaller than $(\Delta\varphi)^2$ for TFS with $N/2$ Fock states in each arm~\cite{Holland1993}.
-While the optimal states produced by the Kerr ansatz completely saturate the HL even for small $N$, those generated by the emitters ansatz start to saturate the HL at $N\gtrsim 20$.
-A linear fit reveals that our results follow a scaling $\mathcal{F}^{-1}_{\rm Q}\sim 1/N^{\beta}$ very similar to that of the HL: $\beta = 2.0$ for the emitters ansatz and $\beta=1.95$ for the Kerr one.
-For comparison, Ref.~\cite{deng2023heisenberglimited} obtains a scaling $\beta=1.74$, around $2$ dB above our results at $N=40$.
-Regarding $\mathcal{F}^{-1}_{\rm C}$, the results of the Kerr ansatz are very close to the respective values of $\mathcal{F}^{-1}_{\rm Q}$.
-In the case of the emitters ansatz, the CFI closely follows the QFI, although completely saturation is not attained.
-In any case, both ansätze are able to prepare almost optimal measurements.
-We benchmarked these results with those of the Kerr ansatz featuring a fixed value of the non-linearity variational parameter $\tilde{U}=2\pi$, as in Ref.~\cite{Steinbrecher2019}.
-In this case, $\mathcal{F}^{-1}_{\rm Q,C}$ tend to the classical $1/N$ scaling, signaling that the tunability of the non-linearity strength is a crucial factor to obtain metrological advantage.
-In the SM~\cite{Supplementary}, we show that for our tunable non-linearity ansätze the maximum values of $\tilde{g}$ and $\tilde{U}$ required are of the order of $1$.
+To implement our protocol in an experiment, one needs to verify that the optimal values of the variational parameters are within the reach of state-of-the-art optical platforms.
+In particular, very strong optical non-linearities may not be physically realizable.
+In Appendix~\ref{sec:parameters}, we show that for our tunable non-linearity ansätze the maximum values of $\tilde{g}$ and $\tilde{U}$ required are of the order of $1$.
 Since $T^{(J,\Delta,g,U)}_i$ are limited by the coherence time $\kappa^{-1}$, $g$ and $U$ must be smaller than the typical decoherence rates in the systems.
 Such coherence times are within the reach of certain cavity-QED platforms in both the microwave and optical regimes~\cite{GU2017,Meschede1985,Thompson1992,Lodahl2015,SanchezMunoz2018}.
-On the other hand, in Kerr optical cavities the current record is held by polaritonic systems with only $U/\kappa\sim 10^{-2}$~\cite{Delteil2019,Munoz-Matutano2019}, while microwave resonators reach $U/\kappa\sim 10^{2}$~\cite{Koch2007,Kirchmair2013,Puri2017}.
+However, in Kerr optical cavities the current record is held by polaritonic systems with only $U/\kappa\sim 10^{-2}$~\cite{Delteil2019,Munoz-Matutano2019}, while microwave resonators reach $U/\kappa\sim 10^{2}$~\cite{Koch2007,Kirchmair2013,Puri2017}.
 This limitation motivated us to study the effect of restricted Kerr non-linearities in the optimization.
 For that, we introduce a bound $\tilde{U}\in[-\tilde{U}_{\rm bound},\tilde{U}_{\rm bound}]$ in the range of parameters that the optimizer can explore and study the dependence of $\mathcal{F}_{\rm Q}$ and $\mathcal{F}_{\rm C}$ on $\tilde{U}_{\rm bound}$.
-The results are displayed in Fig.~\ref{fig:noiseless}(b) for a fixed mean number of photons, $N=20$, showing two distinct behaviors for $\tilde{U}_{\rm bound}\lesssim 10^{-3}$ and $\tilde{U}_{\rm bound}\gtrsim 10^{-1}$ with a continuous crossover in between.
-In the former regime, which is the one realistically achievable with state-of-the-art optical platforms, the bound prevents the optimizer from exploring the region of the Hilbert space where the minimum of the cost function lies, and the resulting values of QFI and CFI are simply the ones that would be obtained using coherent states at the input of the Mach--Zehnder interferometer.
-However, for a critical value of $\tilde{U}_{\rm bound}$, the optimizer is able to find a very similar solution to that obtained using the emitters ansatz.
-In the SM~\cite{Supplementary}, we study the dependence of this critical $\tilde{U}_{\rm bound}$ on different mean-photon numbers, showing that it does not depend strongly on $N$ for the photon-numbers we can explore.
+The results are displayed in Fig.~\ref{fig:noiseless}(b) for fixed $N=20$, showing two distinct behaviors for $\tilde{U}_{\rm bound}\lesssim 10^{-3}$ and $\tilde{U}_{\rm bound}\gtrsim 10^{-1}$ with a continuous crossover in between.
+In the former regime, which is the one realistically achievable with state-of-the-art optical platforms, the bound prevents the optimizer from exploring the region of the Hilbert space where the minimum of the cost function lies, and the resulting values of QFI and CFI are the ones that would be obtained using coherent states at the input of the Mach--Zehnder interferometer (see Appendix~\ref{sec:kerr below threshold}).
+However, above a critical value of $\tilde{U}_{\rm bound}$, the optimizer finds a very similar solution to that obtained using the emitters ansatz.
+In Appendix~\ref{sec:critical bound N}, we study the dependence of this critical $\tilde{U}_{\rm bound}$ on different mean-photon numbers, showing that it does not depend strongly on $N$ for the photon numbers we can explore.